Nima Kulkarni

-Nirupama Kulkarni (born December 23, 1978) is an American immigration attorney and a Democratic member of the Kentucky House of Representatives representing District 40 since January 2019.
-In 2018, Kulkarni defeated incumbent Dennis Horlander in the Democratic Primary.
-She went on to win the general election.
-Kulkarni is the first Indian-American elected as a state representative in Kentucky.
+Nirupama Kulkarni (born December 23, 1978) is an American immigration attorney and politician who has served as member of the Kentucky House of Representatives from Kentucky's 40th House district since January 2019.

+She is the first foreign-born Indian-American member elected to the Kentucky General Assembly.

 Early life and education

 Kulkarni was born in India and moved to the United States at the age of six.
 Her parents, Suhas and Surekha, sought to provide better educational opportunities for their two children, Nima and Nikhil.
-Kulkarni was educated in the Jefferson County Public School system.
-She received her bachelor's degree in English Literature at the University of Louisville, where she later earned her Master's of Business Administration in Entrepreneurship as well.
+Kulkarni was educated in the Jefferson County Public School system before earning a Bachelor of Arts degree in English Literature and a Master of Business Administration degree from the University of Louisville.
 She earned her Juris Doctor at the University of the District of Columbia David A. Clarke School of Law.

 Legal career and community involvement

 Kulkarni founded the Indus Law Firm in 2010 which specializes in immigration and employment law.
 In 2013, the firm was honored by Business First in its 40 Under 40 List.

 Additionally, Kulkarni is the founder of the New Americans Initiative, a nonprofit operating in Louisville, which seeks to educate and assist Kentucky's immigrant population.